-< HOW TO USE THIS MANUAL > Key to Symbols Signifying Measurements or Procedures INFOID:000000001539241
+Key to Symbols Signifying Measurements or Procedures --

-YMBOL DESCRIPTION SYMBOL DESCRIPTION Ð Check after disconnecting the connector to be measured.
-(1) Procedure with Generic Scan Tool.
+SYMBOL DESCRIPTION SYMBOL DESCRIPTION E Ð Check after disconnecting the connector to be measured. (ii) Procedure with Generic Scan Tool.
 (GST, OBD-II scan tool) Ð Check after connecting the connector to be measured.
-TOOLS Procedure without CONSULT-II, CONSULT-III or GST Insert key into ignition switch.
-A/C OFF A/C switch is "OFF ". • Remove key from ignition switch.
+NO Procedure without CONSULT-II, CONSULT-III or GST Insert key into ignition switch.
+A/C OFF A/C switch is "OFF".
+Remove key from ignition switch.
 A/C ON A/C switch is "ON".
 Insert and remove key repeatedly.
-9 REC switch is "ON".
+C REC switch is "ON".
 Turn ignition switch to "OFF" position.
-04 REC switch is "OFF".
-(Go) Turn ignition switch to "ACC" position. Ś Fan switch is "ON".
-(At any position except for "OFF" position) (h) Turn ignition switch to "ON" position.
+0 4 REC switch is "OFF".
+(Go) Turn ignition switch to "ACC" position.
+Fan switch is "ON".
+(At any position except for "OFF" position) Turn ignition switch to "ON" position.
 Fan switch is "OFF ".
-(F) Turn ignition switch to "START" position.
+Turn ignition switch to "START" position.
 FUSE Apply fuse.
-OFF ACC Turn ignition switch from "OFF" to "ACC" position.
-Apply positive voltage from battery with fuse ACC ON Turn ignition switch from "ACC" to "ON" position.
+CEFF ACC Turn ignition switch from "OFF" to "ACC" position.
+Apply positive voltage from battery with fuse Turn ignition switch from "ACC" to "ON" position.
 BAT directly to components.
-ACC - Turn ignition switch from "ACC" to "OFF" position.
+APL .
+Turn ignition switch from "ACC" to "OFF" position.